-I grew up a Michigander hailing from the city of Saginaw, or as we affectionately call it – Sagnasty.
-I currently call the Pacific Northwest home and try to fit as many outdoor activities into my life as my work schedule allows.
+I grew up a Michigander and currently call the Pacific Northwest home.
 Growing up, each year my family took the typical mid-westerner trips, e.g. going to Cedar Point and Florida.
 While I was fortunate we were lucky to take any trips at all, I longed to travel abroad, to visit in person the places I had only read about or saw pictures of in magazines.

 So what did I do about it, well right after graduation I moved to Florida, settled down into a relationship and got a job that offered very little vacation time, essentially tucking my dreams of wanderlust away.
 Fast forward to 2014, the year I had to put my beloved dog, Roxy, to rest after 15 years together.
-A couple of months after that, I divorced the man I shared 16 mostly wonderful years with.
+And then shortly thereafter, a divorce.
 I was 35 and realized I didn’t have a clue as to who I was as an individual, having been one half of a couple since I was 19 years old!

 The only thing I did know was that I was ready to travel, and I wasn’t about to wait until I had someone to go with me.

 I kicked off my first solo trip abroad end of summer 2014 by going to London, and late that same year I went to Germany and Austria.
-I hadn’t figured out who I was yet (not sure we ever figure it out fully), but my wanderlust was in full swing.
 Trips to Italy, France, Thailand, South America, as well as around the US have since followed.
 In 2016 I moved to Washington and fell in love with all things outdoors, which has changed the way I travel for the foreseeable future, if not forever.

 I’m sharing my travel and hiking stories with the hope of inspiring you to get out and embark on a trip, a hike, or any adventure that you’ve been thinking about but have been afraid to commit to.
-I’ll share my crazy fears (which inspired my first blog post) so you don’t feel alone with your crazy fears, and to know it’s ok to have them as long as you don’t let it stop you from doing that thing you want to do!
+I’ll share my crazy fears (which inspired my first blog post) so you know your not alone with your crazy fears.
+To know it’s ok to have them as long as you don’t let it stop you from doing that thing you want to do!